buddhist-uni/buddhist-uni.github.io/_content/av/path-in-the-mn_bodhi.md

 minutes: 1667
 ---

-A series of 24 lectures on the Buddhist path based on detailed study of a number of Majjhima Nikaya discourses.
+A series of 24 lectures on the Buddhist path based on detailed study of a number of Majjhima Nikāya discourses.